aspose-words/Aspose.Words-API-References-Tutorials/english/net/add-content-using-documentbuilder/insert-floating-image/_index.md

 ---
-title: Insert Floating Image
+title: Insert Floating Image In Word Document
-linktitle: Insert Floating Image
+linktitle: Insert Floating Image In Word Document
 second_title: Aspose.Words Document Processing API
 description: Learn how to insert floating images in Word documents using Aspose.Words for .NET.
 Step-by-step guide.
 type: docs
 weight: 10
 url: /net/add-content-using-documentbuilder/insert-floating-image/
 ---
 In this comprehensive example, you will learn how to insert a floating image into a Word document using Aspose.Words for .NET.
 We will guide you through the process and provide you with the necessary C# code snippets.
 By the end of this guide, you will be able to add images with customizable positioning and wrapping options to your documents.

 ## Prerequisites